 Wet Cell Battery: These are the cheapest and most common batteries found in the market today, and are available in numerous sizes.
 You can’t go wrong with wet cell batteries, but the big negative with them is that they need periodic maintenance and proper charging.
 Overcharging can boil out the electrolyte in them and warp the plates, while under charging will leave sulfate on the plates which reduces storage capacity.
 The maintenance consists of periodic gravity checks using an hydrometer, periodic equalization charges to remove sulfate from the individual battery plates, and careful monitoring of electrolyte levels to make sure the plates are covered (make sure to use distilled water only when maintaining electrolyte levels).
 All things considered, wet cell batteries work great and are well worth the cost.
 With proper care and maintenance, they will provide many years of reliable service.

-AGM Battery: In sharp contrast with wet cells, AGMs require no maintenance or watering as they are sealed.
+AGM Battery: In sharp contrast with wet cells, AGMs batteries, like those made by Lifeline, require no maintenance or watering as they are sealed.
 AGM batteries are still technically lead-acid batteries, but the electrolyte in them is encased in a fibrous glass mat that can’t be spilled.
 Since AGMs contain no liquid they are practically impervious to freeze damage and can be mounted on their side, an important benefit for some battery and storage compartments.
 Most AGMs, like those made by Lifeline, also have very thick positive plates and can suffer more discharge cycles.
 More importantly, they charge up to five times faster and have a slower self-discharge rate, about 1 to 3 percent a month.
 Unfortunately, AGM batteries cost two to three times more than a regular wet cell battery, but the benefits to your solar power system make them well worth the cost.

 Lithium Iron Phosphate (LiFePO4) Battery: The best battery you can buy for your RV, period.
 Unlike the standard lead-acid battery, which offers only 50 percent usable capacity, the lithium battery offers an impressive 90 percent.
 This means a 240 amp hour lithium battery bank will provide the owner with 216 amp hours of usable capacity instead of only 120 amp hours for a regular lead-acid system.
 But that’s not all.
 The lithium battery have as much as a lead-acid battery, provides a higher current output, charges faster because they can be bulked charged to 100 percent, and offer zero voltage sag.
 The sealed battery also doesn’t outgas, lasts longer than the standard lead-acid battery (6,000 full cycles—six times more than a lead-acid battery—is the norm), doesn’t require regular full charges, and doesn’t require equalizing.
 Aside from the high cost, the only real negative with the lithium battery is that it can be damaged if it’s charged below freezing, but when it comes to the pros for RVs, nothing beats a lithium battery.
 Nothing.